Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 })(Counter || (Counter = {}));
 ```

-TypeScript module and namespace can have multiple levels by supporting “.” separator:
+TypeScript module and namespace can have multiple levels by supporting the `.` separator:

 ```ts
 module Counter.Sub {